jeevanshankar1991/Word2Vec/README.md

 ========
 Google's word2vec in Scala for better hacking and research.

-Tools for computing distributed representtion of words
+Intro
 ------------------------------------------------------

 Implementation of the Continuous Bag-of-Words (CBOW) and the Skip-gram model (SG), demo scripts.

-Given a text corpus, Word2Vec learns a vector for every word in the vocabulary using the Continuous Bag-of-Words (CBOW) or the Skip-Gram model using negative sampling.
-Hierarchial Softmax support will be added soon. specify the following:
+Given a text corpus, Word2Vec learns a vector for every word in the vocab using the Continuous Bag-of-Words (CBOW) or the Skip-Gram model using negative sampling. specify the following:
+ - corpus to train on (train)
+ - output file to store the vectors (output) .
- - desired vector dimensionality .
+ - desired vector dimensionality (size).
 Default : 200
- - the size of the context window for either the Skip-Gram or the Continuous Bag-of-Words model.
+ - the size of the context window for either the Skip-Gram or the Continuous Bag-of-Words model (window).
 Default : 5
  - number of threads to use.
-Default : 12
+Default (threads) : 12
- - output file to store the vectors.
- - number of examples for negative sampling .
+ - number of examples for negative sampling (negative) .
 Default : 1
+ - type of the model (cbow) : Default skipgram (cbow=0 => skipgram, cbow=1 => CBOW )

 Learning is done using Hogwild Trainer with ADAGrad Optimizer.
 The Delta is set to 0.1 and rate is set to 0.025.
-These hyper-parameters need not changed be for corpus.
+These hyper-parameters need not be changed be for corpus.
+Hierarchial Softmax support will be added soon.
+Generally, Negative Sampling gives better results and more scalable than Hierarchical SoftMax.

 Format of Corpus
 -------------------